AlphaKretin/bastion-bot/README.md

  - Radioboy: Also for providing hosting.
  - Becasita: For introducing me to the Yugipedia API.
  - Dragon: For miscellaneous support, including promoting Bastion in numerous Discords servers and communication with DevPro for some alternate language databases.
+ - Antimetaman: For supplying the pictures public bastion uses.

 ## Commands
 Bastion's primary purpose is a database of card information.
 Basic knowledge about relevant terms will be assumed in this section and the next.
 Note that Bastion's prefix is customisable - more information on that in the configuration section - this section assumes the default prefix of ".".